Courts, the Law, and LGBT Rights in Asia

 - Malagodi, M. (2018).
 Challenges and opportunities of gender equality litigation in Nepal.
 International Journal of Constitutional Law, 16, 527–551.

-- Malagodi, M. (in press).
+- Malagodi, M. (forthcoming).
 Nepal.
 In D. Law, H. Lau, & A. Schwartz (Eds.), The Oxford handbook of constitutional law in Asia.
 Oxford University Press.

 - Manalastas, E. J. (n.d.).
 Anti-discrimination ordinances.

-- Matsui, S. (in press).
+- Matsui, S. (forthcoming).
 Japan.
 In D. Law, H. Lau, & A. Schwartz (Eds.), The Oxford handbook of constitutional law in Asia.
 Oxford University Press.

 - McGill, J. (2014).
 SOGI . . . so what: Sexual orientation, gender identity and human rights discourse at the United Nations.
 Canadian Journal of Human Rights, 3, 1–39.